mzc796/marionette_odl/README.md

   sudo apt-get update
   sudo apt-get install mininet
   ```
-2. Download marionette_odl-master.zip and extract it to $HOME
+2. Download marionette_odl.zip and extract it to $HOME

+   NOTE: If you download the code from GitHub and the name is ```marionette_odl-master.zip```, please change the folder name to ```marionette_odl``` after extracting it to $HOME.

-3. Run Mininet with Customized Topology and Connect to Remote Controller with $IP_ODL
+4. Run Mininet with Customized Topology and Connect to Remote Controller with $IP_ODL
   ```
-  cd marionette_odl-master/mininet_fattree
+  cd marionette_odl/mininet_fattree
   sudo chmod 774 fattree_mn_run.sh dump_flows.sh
   sudo ./fattree_mn_run.sh $IP_ODL
   ```